 Unusual Malaysian Drinks You Want To Try

-When you visit Malaysia, we will be surprised by the variety of refreshing, unusual Malaysian Drinks and juices apart from the local Coffee and Tea.
+When you visit Malaysia, you will be surprised by the variety of refreshing, unusual Malaysian drinks and juices that are different from the local coffee and tea.

-Aside from the fizzy drinks and sodas, Malaysian Food Courts and Hawker Centers are well organized with a central location to buy a cold or hot drink.
+Aside from fizzy drinks and sodas, Malaysian Food Courts and Hawker Centers are well organized and have a central location where you can buy a cold or hot drink.

 Chinese Kopitiam (Coffeeshop), Warung (Malay food stalls), and Mamak (Indian Muslim food outlets) are places to get inexpensive Malaysian Drinks.

-As Malaysians, we take for granted the variety of our special Malaysian Drinks that leaves visitors the eye-catching names and colors of the unique local Malaysian drinks.
+As Malaysians, we take for granted the variety of our special Malaysian Drinks, which leave visitors with the eye-catching names and colors of the unique local Malaysian drinks.

-Most local juices cost between MYR2 to MYR5, about fifty cents to USD1.20.
+Most local juices cost between MYR2 and MYR5, about fifty cents to USD1.20.

-For a visitor, the diverse Malaysian community offers a wide variety of drinks.
+The diverse Malaysian community offers a wide variety of drinks for a visitor.
 You can find these at these local hangouts.

 • Café